MediRound: Multi-Round Entity-Level Reasoning Segmentation in Medical Images: Introduction

-In this work, we define a new medical vision task, termed \textbf{MEMR-Seg} (Multi-Round Entity-Level Medical Reasoning Segmentation), which entails generating binary segmentation masks based on multi-round medical image queries, involving entity-level reasoning across dialogue rounds.
+In this work, we define a new medical vision-language task, termed \textbf{MEMR-Seg} (Multi-Round Entity-Level Medical Reasoning Segmentation), which entails generating binary segmentation masks based on multi-round medical image queries, involving entity-level reasoning across dialogue rounds.
 Notably, the queries are not only multi-round in nature, but each round is also a derivative and extended inquiry based on the entity results from the previous round.
-To successfully perform this task, the model should possess two essential capabilities: \textit{(1) supporting multi-round dialogue and cross-round entity-level reasoning}; and \textit{(2) generating accurate segmentation results in response to user queries}.
+To successfully perform this new task, the model should possess two crucial abilities: \textit{(1) supporting multi-round dialogue and cross-round entity-level reasoning}; and \textit{(2) generating accurate segmentation results in response to user queries}.

-Given that data scarcity represents a major bottleneck in accomplishing MEMR-Seg, we first introduce a Multi-Round Entity-Level Medical Reasoning Segmentation dataset, termed \textbf{MR-MedSeg}, which contains a large number of medical conversations centered on entity-level reasoning segmentation with multi-round queries and answers.
-We collect all metadata from the publicly available SA-Med2D-20M \cite{sam_med_2d_20m}.
-Subsequently, inspired by SegLLM \cite{multi-round-seg}, we construct multi-round question–answer pairs through a combination of manual annotation and GPT-5–based generation.
-As a result, the MR-MedSeg dataset comprises a large and diverse collection of 177K conversations.
-Notably, a key distinction between the proposed MR-MedSeg and traditional medical segmentation datasets \cite{intro-traditional-seg-dataset-1,intro-traditional-seg-dataset-2,intro-traditional-seg-dataset-3,traditional-seg-dataset-1,traditional-seg-dataset-2,tong2025medisee} lies in the fact that our dataset not only features multi-round dialogues but also incorporates entity-based reasoning logic across different dialogue rounds.
-This design enhances the practical utility of MR-MedSeg and facilitates more interactive medical image segmentation.
+As data scarcity remains a critical challenge in accomplishing MEMR-Seg, we first propose a Multi-Round Entity-Level Medical Reasoning Segmentation dataset, termed \textbf{MR-MedSeg}, which contains a large number of medical conversations centered on entity-level reasoning segmentation with multi-round queries and answers.
+We collect all metadata from the publicly accessible SA-Med2D-20M \cite{sam_med_2d_20m}.
+Subsequently, inspired by SegLLM \cite{multi-round-seg}, we construct multi-round question–answer pairs through a combination of manual annotation and GPT-5-based generation.
+Consequently, the MR-MedSeg dataset comprises a large and diverse collection of 177K conversations.
+It is worth noting that a major difference between our MR-MedSeg and traditional medical segmentation datasets \cite{intro-traditional-seg-dataset-1,intro-traditional-seg-dataset-2,intro-traditional-seg-dataset-3,traditional-seg-dataset-1,traditional-seg-dataset-2,tong2025medisee} lies in the fact that our dataset not only features multi-round dialogues but also incorporates entity-based reasoning logic across different dialogue rounds.
+This design enhances the educational utility of MR-MedSeg and facilitates more interactive medical image segmentation.